mitmelon/gim/README.md

         "hook_email": "", //If its email, you are required to set the email "hook_secret": "" //if webhook then set the secret of your webhook [use hmac sha512 to verify the APP_NAME-X-Signature' header.
 Please note that the APP_NAME is a constant set from whatever you input on the "app_name"]

+If you are using the webhook type, please note that json POST data will be pushed to your webhook url containing all the datas.

 Lastly, You can now configure the [mail.json](settings/config/mail.json) file with your smtp configurations to send emails if using hook_type as email